mgchandler/SoftwareTutorials/_sources/content/m2tikz/index.md

 A solution to this problem is matlab2tikz.
 It is a function in Matlab which draws out the figures as a `tikzpicture` object, allowing Latex to take care of the text processing.
 As it was a bit of a faff to get set up, the process it took me to get it working is documented here.

+(Note - there is a [python version for matplotlib](https://pypi.org/project/matplotlib2tikz/).
+I intend to move to this eventually but haven't yet)

 ## Installation

 Install [matlab2tikz](https://www.mathworks.com/matlabcentral/fileexchange/22022-matlab2tikz-matlab2tikz) from the Matlab FileExchange.